Summer Trip Idea: Discover Japan’s Fossa Magna in Niigata

 See the Geological Boundary Between Eastern and Western Japan with Your Own Eyes!

-In this park, explanations are written in both Japanese and English. ↓
+In this park, explanations are written in both Japanese and English.

-Fossa Magna Park in Itoigawa City(糸魚川市), Niigata Prefecture(新潟県), offers a rare opportunity to witness the geological boundary between eastern and western Japan.
-This site is globally significant, and you can view the fault plane safely.
+Fossa Magna Park in Itoigawa City (糸魚川市), Niigata Prefecture (新潟県), offers a rare opportunity to witness the geological boundary between eastern and western Japan.
+This site is globally significant because you can view the fault plane safely with your own eyes.
 Even small children can join the hike, and the contrast between the two geological formations is easy to see.

 What is Fossa Magna?

-Fossa Magna(フォッサマグナ) means “great rift” in Latin.
-It was named by German geologist Dr. Naumann during the Meiji era.
-Geologically, it marks the divide between Northeastern and Southwestern Japan and stretches through the Itoigawa-Shizuoka Tectonic Line(糸魚川ー静岡構造線).
-This major fault line runs from Itoigawa(糸魚川) through Himegawa(姫川), Lake Suwa(諏訪湖), the Kamanashi River(釜無川), Fuji River(富士川), and down to Shizuoka(静岡).
-The area consists of newer strata formed about 20 million years ago deposited in a trench of much older rocks that are 100 to 300 million years old.
+Geologically, it marks the divide between Northeastern and Southwestern Japan and stretches along the Itoigawa-Shizuoka Tectonic Line (糸魚川ー静岡構造線).
+This major fault line runs from Itoigawa through Himegawa, Lake Suwa, the Kamanashi River, Fuji River, and down to Shizuoka.
+The area consists of newer strata (formed about 20 million years ago) deposited in a trench of much older rocks (100 to 300 million years old).

 Visiting Fossa Magna Park: A Family-Friendly Fault-Viewing Hike

-Fossa Magna Park is a special place where the Itoigawa-Shizuoka Tectonic Line (糸魚川ー静岡構造線)has been artificially exposed and made walkable.
+Fossa Magna Park is a special place where the Itoigawa-Shizuoka Tectonic Line has been artificially exposed and made walkable.
 Even children can climb the path with their parents.
 The fault fracture zone shows two distinct types of rocks:

 - East side (right): ~16 million years old